 Lakelaw’s managing member, David P. Leibowitz, is an authority on chapter 11 for individuals.
 He is co-chair of the American Bankruptcy Institute Task Force studying individual chapter 11 bankruptcy cases.
-He has made presentations on this topic to the American Bankruptcy Institute’s Chicago Consumer Bankruptcy Conference and the Milwaukee Bar Association Bankruptcy Committee.
+He has made presentations on this topic to the American Bankruptcy Institute’s Chicago Consumer Bankruptcy Conference and the Chicago Bar Association Bankruptcy Committee.

 Why would people decide to file a chapter 11 bankruptcy case?

 Consider filing a chapter 11 case if you have debts beyond the limits allowed for chapter 13 and you are not eligible for chapter 7.
 Consider filing your personal chapter 11 case if you have substantial judgments outstanding that are accruing interest.
 In chapter 11, there is no post-petition interest on unsecured claims.
 Consider filing chapter 11 if you have a group of creditors who are interested and willing to help you.
 For example, you may have loans outstanding at several banks.
 Maybe one of the banks is very hostile but the others are more friendly and willing to make some accommodations for you.
 Chapter 11 can help you.

 How long will I be in chapter 11?

 It can take months if not more than a year from the time that a chapter 11 case is filed until your plan is confirmed.